Skip to main content

 Photo Credit: Wang Binghua

-This online seminar is an introductory overview of modern Chinese history.
-Class meetings will include a lecture component that provides a “lightning round” survey of major events in the twentieth century as well as a discussion component during which participants will be invited to share their questions and reflections.
-In addition to the textbook (David Kenley’s Modern Chinese History), the course will introduce short supplementary cultural texts that are suitable for adoption in secondary school classrooms.
+This online seminar was an introductory overview of modern Chinese history.
+Class meetings included a lecture component that provided a “lightning round” survey of major events in the twentieth century as well as a discussion component during which participants were invited to share their questions and reflections.
+In addition to the textbook (David Kenley’s Modern Chinese History), the course introduced short supplementary cultural texts that are suitable for adoption in secondary school classrooms.

 Program Requirements

-Participants will receive a complimentary copy of Modern Chinese History in advance of the seminar and are expected to read the first 29 pages prior to the opening session.
-Additional readings will be assigned by the program leader in advance of each of the remaining three sessions.
+Participants received a complimentary copy of Modern Chinese History in advance of the seminar and are expected to read the first 29 pages prior to the opening session.
+Additional readings were assigned by the program leader in advance of each of the remaining three sessions.

-Participants are also required to complete two one-page response papers (double-spaced, 12-point font) and a final project involving the design of a lesson plan focused on a specific period or event in modern Chinese history.
+Participants were required to complete two one-page response papers (double-spaced, 12-point font) and a final project involving the design of a lesson plan focused on a specific period or event in modern Chinese history.

 Dates and Times